 Rooting for Antiheroes

-I answered a question on rooting for antiheroes on Philosophy in Action Radio on 25 November 2012.
-You can listen to or download the podcast segment below – or check out the whole episode.
+I answered a question on rooting for antiheroes on 25 November 2012.
+You can listen to or download the podcast of just this question below – or check out the whole episode of Philosophy in Action Radio.

 Is it wrong to root for antiheroes in movies?
 I often root for characters like Daniel Ocean (of Ocean's 11, 12, etc.), Erik Draven (of The Crow), Harry Callahan (a.k.a.
 Dirty Harry), and "Mad" Max.
 Should I instead seek out movies with more consistently good heroes?